sanketsaurav/assemblyai-python-sdk/README.md

 aai = assemblyai.Client(token='your-secret-api-token')

-# phrases is a list or words (real or made up) and sentences that you want to recognize
+# boost accuracy for keywords/phrases, and add custom words
+# to the vocabulary
 phrases = ["foobar", "Dirk Gently", "electric monk", "yourLingoHere",
            "perhaps a common phrase here", "and a common response"]